ZahraaMahmood/ZahraaMahmood/README.md

 ### :woman_technologist: About Me :

-I am a Frontend Developer from Iraq.
+I am a Front-end Developer from Iraq.

-- :telescope: I’m working as a Front end developer building amazing things using different tools
+- :telescope: I’m working as a Front-end developer building amazing things using different tools

-- :seedling: I like Reading Tech books and sometimes I Write.
+- :seedling: I like reading tech books and sometimes I write.

 - :zap: In my free time, I solve problems on Leetcode and read tech articles.